apache/hudi/website/docs/sql_queries.md

 :::info Incremental vs CDC Queries
 Incremental queries offer even better query efficiency than even the CDC queries above, since they amortize the cost of compactions across your data lake.
-For e.g the table has received 10 million modifications across 1 million records over a time window, incremental queries can fetch the latest value for
+For e.g. the table has received 10 million modifications across 1 million records over a time window, incremental queries can fetch the latest value for
 1 million records using Hudi's record level metadata.
 On the other hand, the CDC queries will process 10 million records and useful in cases, where you want to see all changes in a given time window and not just the latest values.
 :::